Camp Wayfarer Location

 9) Lake Chamois

 This is the pulse of the campus during activity time.
-We have more going on here than a Wal-Mart at Christmas time!
-We have the awesome BLOB where you can get bounced higher than the trees (moms..we have short trees?), our famous Jean Baer Log Roller, a kayak course, a huge rope swing over the lake for back flips and half-gainers, our AWESOME 100 ft.
+We have the famous BLOB where you can get bounced higher than the trees (moms..we have short trees?), a kayak course, a huge rope swing over the lake for back flips, our AWESOME 100 ft.
 Wet-Willy, and really loud bullfrogs.
-Ribbit.
 For your viewing pleasure, Jim Bob nestled the gym directly over Lake Chamois…pretty cool.